gvary-ua/web-reader/README.md

 > Note: There is also a Postman collection and OpenAPI spec generated!

-## How to deploy using Laravel Forge
+## How to initial deploy using Laravel Forge

 ### Initial deploy